Nino Mangione: Education

 During his 2018 campaign, Mangione supported expanding charter schools.
 During the 2020 legislative session, Mangione was one of two legislators to vote against legislation that would provide an additional $577 million in funding over 10 years to historically black colleges and universities in Maryland.

 During the 2021 legislative session, Mangione cosponsored legislation that would ban convicted sex offenders from being students at Maryland public schools.

 In July 2021, Mangione called for the firing of Baltimore City school administrators after an investigation by WBFF found that 41 percent of all Baltimore City high school students earned less than a 1.0 grade-point average.

 In 2022, Mangione signed a pledge to Moms for Liberty.
 During the 2024 legislative session, Mangione introduced a bill to ban "sexually explicit" material in public school libraries and unsuccessfully sought to add the bill onto the Freedom to Read Act, which prohibits public and school libraries from banning books based on partisan, ideological, or religious reasons, or based an author's origin, background, or views.

 Immigration

 During his 2018 campaign, Mangione was a vocal opponent to illegal immigration and said that he would not support legislation that would turn Maryland into a sanctuary state.
 In January 2020, he voted to sustain Governor Larry Hogan's veto on legislation that would allow Maryland high school graduates including undocumented immigrants to qualify for the lowest tuition rates at public colleges and universities under certain circumstances, saying that he feared the bill would encourage more illegal immigration.
-During the 2025 legislative session, after a man who had entered the United States illegally was arrested in connection with the murder of Rachel Morin in June 2024, Mangione introduced the Rachel Morin Act, which would prohibit counties and towns from adopting sanctuary city policies and require jurisdictions to fully cooperate with Immigrations and Customs Enforcement agents.
+During the 2025 legislative session, after a man who had entered the United States illegally was arrested in connection with the murder of Rachel Morin in June 2024, Mangione introduced the Rachel Morin Act, which would prohibit counties and towns from adopting sanctuary city policies and require jurisdictions to fully cooperate with U.S. Immigration and Customs Enforcement (ICE) agents.

+During the 2026 legislative session, Mangione opposed bills that would ban 287(g) program agreements between Maryland counties and ICE and prohibit Maryland State Police from hiring anyone who worked for ICE during the second presidency of Donald Trump.
+In February 2026, he wrote an open letter to Baltimore County Public Schools superintendent Myriam Rogers in which he described student protests against ICE operations as an "insurrection", urging school officials to "take any and all actions necessary to prevent any disruption of BCPS operations" and asking if there was anything he could do to prevent the protests.

+Policing

+During the 2026 legislative session, Mangione opposed a bill that would prohibit law enforcement officers from wearing face coverings while on duty, questioning how the state could regulate federal immigration agencies who are constitutionally allowed to operate throughout the U.S.